adxsrc/trad/demos/turbulence.md

     p=5/3,     # Energy spectrum is Ek ~ k^{-p}
     a=1,       # degree of divergenless; a=1 divergenless field; a=0 potential field
     seed=None, # random seed
-):
+    iso=True,  # force isotropic spectrum by removing "corners" of the spectrum ):
     rng = np.random.default_rng(seed)